liquid-img

 The Syphon Reservoir Improvement Project is an investment to increase the capacity of the existing Syphon Reservoir, which is part of Irvine Ranch Water District’s recycled water system.
 The project will allow IRWD to store more recycled water to meet seasonal and future needs.
 By making more recycled water available, IRWD will reduce its dependence on costly imported water, making the community’s water supply more self-sufficient and protecting against future droughts.

-The proposed project has undergone a thorough environmental review as required by the California Environmental Quality Act.
+The proposed project has undergone a thorough California Environmental Quality Act review process that included opportunities for public input and stakeholder engagement.
 A Final Environmental Impact Report (EIR) for the project was approved by the IRWD Board of Directors on July 26, 2021.

 Download Project Information